PayorCRM/help/setting-up-payments.md

 You could  accept payments directly to your bank account by using the following methods

-* Quickbooks payments \(US only \)
+* QuickBooks payments \(US only \)
 * US ACH services provided by banks

-##### 1.Quickbook payments
+##### 1.QuickBook payments

-Quickbooks in US provides the ability to accept payments.By integrating with Quickbooks to PayorCRM\( logging in using your Quickbooks account to PayorCRM\) . you will be automatically able to accept payments directly .
+QuickBooks in US provides the ability to accept payments.By integrating with QuickBooks to PayorCRM\( logging in using your QuickBooks account to PayorCRM\) . you will be automatically able to accept payments directly .

-Details about Quickbooks payments.
+Details about QuickBooks payments.
 See [link ](https://quickbooks.intuit.com/payments/)

 ##### 2.US ACH services provided by banks